step-security/harden-runner/README.md

 ### Self-Hosted VM Runners (e.g. on EC2)

-- For Self-Hosted VMs, you bake the Harden-Runner agent into your runner image (e.g. AMI).
+- For self-hosted VMs, you add the Harden-Runner agent into your runner image (e.g. AMI).
-- Agent for Self-Hosted VMs is NOT open source.
+- Agent for self-hosted VMs is NOT open source.

 ## Limitations